Chehalis woman pleads guilty in Cowlitz County Superior Court on Friday to September 2021 Home Depot theft

 A Chehalis woman arrested in connection with a multi-state string of Home Depot thefts in the fall pleaded guilty to third-degree theft Friday in Cowlitz County Superior Court.

 Longview officers arrested Kourtney Lawler, 31, and three other people Sept.
-16, 2021, at the Longview Home Depot after a manager reported identifying the suspects, who were accused of other recent nearby Home Depot thefts, report police.
+16, 2021, at the Longview Home Depot after a manager reported identifying the suspects, who were accused of recent Home Depot thefts in Oregon, report police.

 At Friday's hearing, Lawler's court-appointed attorney Daniel Morgan said she was asked to drive the other defendants because she had a valid driver's license, but didn't realize they were stealing Home Depot items until they reached Longview.